rozek/node-red-rest-service-examples/README.md

 Currently, this service is accessible for everybody.
 But if you combine it with the authentication and authorization mechanisms from the [Node-RED Authorization Examples](https://github.com/rozek/node-red-authorization-examples), you may also easily create a *closed* Key-Value-Store.

 In order to use this store, simply import its [flow](examples/file-based-key-value-store.json) into your Node-RED workspace and deploy.

-Keys are expected to be less than 256 characters long, values must contain plain text with less than 1024<sup>2</sup> characters.
+#### How to use the Store ####

+As shown in the flow, all fundamental operations of a Key-Value Store are implemented as HTTP endpoints

+* **list the keys of all stored entries**<br>`GET file-based-key-value-store/`<br>returns a JSON document containing a (possibly empty) array with the keys of all entries found in the store
+* **retrieve the value of a specific entry**<br>`GET file-based-key-value-store/<key>`<br>returns a text document containg the value of a store entry identified by the "key" given in the request URL - provided that such an entry exists, otherwise the server just responds with status code 404 ("Not Found").
+In this example, keys must be less than 256 characters long, and values will contain less than 1024<sup>2</sup> characters (but this may be changed by modifying the functions found in the flow)
+* **set the value of a specific entry**<br>`SET file-based-key-value-store/<key>`<br>expects the request body to contain a text document with the value the store entry identified by the "key" given in the request URL should be set to.
+If such an entry does not yet exist, it will be created - otherwise the previously stored value will be overwritten.
+In this example, keys must be less than 256 characters long, values less than 1024<sup>2</sup> characters (but this may be changed by modifying the functions found in the flow)
+* **delete a specific entry**<br>`DELETE file-based-key-value-store/<key>`<br>removes the entry identified by the "key" given in the request URL from the store - provided that such an entry exists, otherwise the request will simply be ignored (it is therefore safe to delete non-existing entries)
+* **delete all entries**<br>`DELETE file-based-key-value-store`<br>removes all currently stored entries from the store - provided that the store is not empty, otherwise the request will simply be ignored (it is therefore safe to clear an empty store)

 For experimentation purposes, you may import the [Postman collection](PostmanCollection.json) that comes with this repository and use the predefined requests for this store.